OgSkiddle/OgSkiddle/README.md

 - 👨‍ I´m 19yo.
 - 👨‍💻 I’m currently studying 'Computer Science and engineering' and working at 'Deloitte'.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- ⚡ Fun fact: I love to play Call Of Duty, GTA Roleplay.
+- ⚡ Fun fact: I love to play Call Of Duty and GTA Roleplay.

 ---